 8.2.16.
-Alternate Waste Treatment Solutions (AWTS)
+Energy from waste/alternate waste treatment solutions (EfW/AWTS)

-A proposed biodigester opportunity has been identified on the Co-op site as a key proposed AWTS initiative.
-The proposal is anticipated to use existing on-site organic wastes/effluent, supplemented with off-site waste products, to produce biogas.
+A proposed biodigester opportunity has been identified on the Co-op site as a key proposed EfW/AWTS initiative.
+The proposal is anticipated to use existing on-site organic wastes/effluent, supplemented with offsite waste products, to produce biogas.

-Any future proposal for an AWTS facility will be subject to a separate full development assessment process under the existing planning framework.
+Any future proposal for an EfW/AWTS facility will be subject to a separate full development assessment process under the existing planning framework.
 This would include detailed community consultation and input from other Government Agencies such as NSW EPA.